pypsa-meets-earth/pypsa-earth/doc/user-guide/data-workflow.md

 ### **Weather data for renewable generation** (or cutouts)

-Pre-computed weather data for renewable generation are provided by PyPSA-Earth as cutouts.
-The cutouts are pre-calculated datasets of the weather variables needed to calculate the renewable potential using [atlite package](https://atlite.readthedocs.io/en/latest/) with information from global weather services, such as the [ERA5 reanalysis dataset](https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=overview).
+Pre-computed weather data are provided by PyPSA-Earth as so called cutouts.
+The cutouts are archives of the weather variables needed to calculate energy-related parameters, such as the renewable capacity factors.
+Cutouts are calculated using [atlite package](https://atlite.readthedocs.io/en/latest/) with information taken from global weather services, specifically [ERA5 reanalysis dataset](https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=overview).
 The cutouts are stored in the `data/cutouts` folder and loaded automatically during the model run.

 A number of pre-computed cutouts are available as shown in the following images.